 The best thing to do if you get fired is to gather up your worldly possessions and hit the road in search of your next adventure.

-The concept of job security has four different meanings, in increasing order of regulatory strength:
+The concept of job security has four completely different meanings:

 Employment ‘at will’ is the idea that a worker can quit at any time for good reason, bad reason, or no reason at all.
 Similarly the employer can fire any of the workers at any time for good reason, bad reason or no reason at all.